 We're proud of the variety and depth of our offerings to help students belong.
 Don't see what piques your interest?
 Start something new!
 We welcome student initiative because we're committed to providing opportunities for students to develop God-given talent and enriching friendships.

-That is our goal - to help students know God, interpret our values through the lens of Catholicism and apply those principles in life.
+Our goal is to help students come to know God, interpret our values through the lens of Catholicism and apply those principles in life.

 Prayer starts our day, so we can remember where our priorities lie.
 Our school community celebrates Mass twice a month and holds student-led spiritual retreats.
 Religion is a required class every year so students can understand the Bible and the underpinnings of Christianity.
 We believe revering God and recognizing that all are created in His image encourages respect and kindness among our student body.
-We guide students with two Campus Ministers and a school Chaplain as well as student Eucharsitic Ministers.
-We require students to perform service and offer many opportunities to do so with their classmates through Rebel Reach Out.
-We regularly volunteer with area soup kitchens, Special Olympics and the "Junior/Senior Prom" with nursing home residents.
-At any given time, several denominations and faiths are represented at Seton LaSalle.
+All students at Seton LaSalle give back to the community through service hours in student-initiated projects.
+Through these experiences, students see beyond themselves and invest in others with a sense of service that comes from within.

-No matter where you are on your faith journey, you are welcome here.
+No matter where you are in your faith journey, you are welcome here.

 Our students enjoy constant interaction in group projects, in the hallways, in the lunchroom, on the fields and the stage.
-We provide a safe place to step outside your comfort zone and make new friends - young men and young women.
+We provide a safe place for them to step outside their comfort zones and make new friends - young men and young women.
 Learning how to manage relationships and talk with each other is critical to the development of emotional intelligence in children.